The 10 Most Beautiful Japanese Gardens

 Like Kenroku-en, Kōraku-en enjoys the accolade of being one of the Top Three Gardens of Japan.
 Designed using the “Scenic Promenade Style” of Japanese landscaping, the thoughtful placement of waterways, trees and other landscaping adornments offers a different view at every turn, thus ensuring no visit to the garden is ever the same.

 When viewed from the top of nearby Okayama Castle, the overall layout of Kōraku-en also reflects the geography of the region.
 Most notably, the Kibi Plains and Lake Biwa.
-Finally, the spacious lawns of Kōraku-en are an unusual feature in traditional Japanese landscaping.
-Viewed from the right spots, the expansive feeling is emotionally uplifting.
+Last but not least, the spacious lawns of Kōraku-en are an unusual feature in traditional Japanese landscaping.
+Viewed from the right spots, the expansive feeling is nothing short of uplifting.

 3. Adachi Museum of Art, Yasugi (足立美術館)

-To encourage different perspectives, the museum has installed numerous special viewing windows that magically transform the view from outside into scenic paintings on the wall.
-Last but not least, the main garden is conceptualized to feature a unique ambiance each season.
+To encourage different perspectives, the museum has also installed numerous special viewing windows that magically transform the view from outside into scenic paintings on the wall.
+Finally, and like many other breath taking Japanese gardens, the main garden is conceptualized to feature a unique ambiance each season.
 Appreciating it during summer versus during winter makes for a totally different experience.

 Do note that unlike other famous Japanese gardens, the main garden of Adachi Museum of Art is not accessible by foot.
 Smaller gardens of the museum, on the other hand, can be entered.